How to safely share and receive frozen food

 When receiving frozen food

-- Food should be thawed in the refrigerator until completely defrosted and used within 24 hours.
+- Once received, frozen food can be in transit for 1.5 hours and should be thawed in the refrigerator until completely defrosted and used within 24 hours.

 - Follow manufacturer's cooking instructions if available